 Let’s first take a look at the free games in the app store.
 Below is a table showing the number of apps above 10 MB split into top N lists.

-Top N Free Games
+Top N Free Gamesdata lost to time

 We find in total that there are only 18 out of the top 100 free games that go over the 10 MB limit.
 Not exactly conclusive, but it shows that majority of top 100 free games are available over the air (OTA).
 As you decrease the size of the list the number of 10MB+ games starts to dwindle naturally, but when you look at the percentages the amount of those 18 stays relatively the same until you hit the coveted top 10.
 The only 10MB+ free game in the top ten is Real Racing GTI, a promotional game for Volkswagen that weighs in at a rather hefty 59.3 MB!